CI/CD - Integrate With GitLab CI Pipelines

 push-package-to-platform: This step will run the task

 tcb-platform-publish.
-This task will create the Torizon Platform package and publish it to the Torizon Platform.
+This task will create the Torizon Cloud package and publish it to the Torizon Cloud.
 See the respective Workspace Task for more information.

 update-fleet: This step will run the task